LucJakobsen/Obsidian_CBS/MASTER'S DEGREE - CBS/CBS - Master/3rd Semester/Consumer Psychology/Dual Processes of the Mind.md

 These approaches are also sometimes called system 1 and system 2 thinking

-Individuals can use different heuristics to make adequate decisions
+Individuals can use different [[Heuristics]] to make adequate decisions
 - So not as good as the systematic but still good enough generally